loneicewolf/loneicewolf/README.md

 You who reads this - do me a favor and have a Lovely day, as well as take care! ♥️
+- [Lazia - An AI (algorithm)](https://github.com/loneicewolf/LAZIA) for at the moment, playing chess and go.

 ***
 # ♘